Shannon N. Zenk, PhD, MPH, RN, FAAN

 845 S. Damen Ave., MC 802, Chicago, IL 60612

-Dr. Zenk studies social inequalities and health, with the goal of identifying effective approaches at multiple levels to improve population health and eliminate racial/ethnic and socioeconomic health disparities.
-Through pioneering research on food deserts and a team science approach, Dr. Zenk and her colleagues helped bring national attention to the problem of inadequate access to healthful foods in low-income and segregated neighborhoods.
-Dr. Zenk's teams have since produced crucial evidence on the health implications of these neighborhood disparities, including by leveraging electronic health record data.
-Using quasi-experimental study designs, they study how intervention effectiveness depends on environmental context and evaluates policy changes.
-Recognizing that a sole focus on residential environments may mischaracterize environmental exposures and lead to misdirected or bypassed interventions, other research expands environmental measurement to include “activity spaces.”
-Their current work is combining real-time data collection approaches (e.g., GPS tracking, smartphone surveys, food images, accelerometry) to understand how activity-space environmental exposures and personal trait and state factors (e.g., executive functioning, stress) interact to influence health behaviors in a multiethnic sample of 500 midlife adults.
-She collaborates on research and mentors students on a wide range of social determinants of health.
+Dr. Zenk studies social inequities and health, with the goal of identifying effective approaches at multiple levels to improve health and eliminate racial/ethnic and socioeconomic health disparities.
+Through pioneering research on food deserts and a team science approach, Dr. Zenk and her colleagues helped bring national attention to the problem of inadequate access to healthful foods in low-income and black neighborhoods.
+Dr. Zenk's teams have since produced crucial evidence on the health implications of these neighborhood inequities, including by leveraging electronic health record data.
+Using quasi-experimental study designs, they examine how intervention effectiveness depends on environmental context and evaluate policy changes.
+Recognizing that a sole focus on residential environments may mischaracterize environmental exposures and lead to misdirected or bypassed interventions, other research expands environmental measurement to include “activity spaces”.
+They use a variety of mobile sensors in this and other work to understand relationships among the environment, psychosocial factors, and health behaviors.
+Dr. Zenk collaborates on research and mentors students on a wide range of social determinants of health.

 Zenk SN, Matthews SA, Kraft A, & Jones KK.
 (2018).
 How many days of global positioning system (GPS) monitoring do you need to measure activity space environments in health research?
 Health & Place, 51, 52-60.